 Arrival and Collection

-Please ensure that your child is collected on time following a Young Actors session.
-This should be done using the entrance identified at your particular location.
 Students under 11 years must be signed in and out of class by a parent.
 Students and parents should remain quietly in the waiting area while waiting for class to commence or on collection.
-Students between 14 and under 16 will be allowed to sign themselves in and out of sessions and leave a location during rehearsals with parental permission.
-This must received in advance, in writing.
+Students 11 years will be allowed to sign themselves in and out of sessions and leave a location during rehearsals with parental permission.
+Over 11's may arrive at class and depart unaccompanied with written permission from parents.
 All personal belongings should be taken home and rubbish placed in the bins provided.

 Staff should be informed of any absences/lateness before the start of class or as soon as you are able in case of emergency.
 Please TEXT the student’s name, class attending and a brief message to the Education Mobile 07961 805625